YasinAsif/qa-foundations/CONTRIBUTING.md

 ---

-## 🔄 Pull Request Process
+## Pull Request Process

 ### Before Submitting

-1. ✅ Ensure your content follows the [style guidelines](#style-guidelines)
+1. Ensure your content follows the style guidelines
-2. ✅ Check for spelling and grammar errors
+2. Check for spelling and grammar errors
-3. ✅ Update the README if adding new files
+3. Update the README if adding new files
-4. ✅ Test any links you've added
+4. Test any links you've added

 ### Submitting a PR